microsoft/azure_arc/azure_arc_data_jumpstart/docs/eks_dc_vanilla_terraform.md

     Let the script to run it's course and **do not close** the Powershell session, this will be done for you once completed.
 You will notice that the Azure Arc Data Controller gets deployed on the EKS cluster. **The logon script run time is approximately 10min long**.

-    Once the script will finish it's run, the logon script Powershell session will be closed and the Azure Arc Data Controller will be deployed on the EKS cluster and be ready to use.
+    Once the script will finish it's run, the logon script Powershell session will be close and the Azure Arc Data Controller will be deployed on the EKS cluster and be ready to use.

   ![](../img/eks_dc_vanilla_terraform/28.png)